-The platform's parameters are flexible, but ECC has chosen to keep waiting time for a pick-up to a maximum of 10minutes.
-Applying this assumption to initial analysis, modelling has shown that two 10-seat vehicles will be required to satisfy estimated demand.
+The platform's parameters are flexible, but we have chosen to keep waiting time for a pickup to a maximum of 10 minutes.
+Applying this assumption to initial analysis, modelling has shown that four 10-seater vehicles will be required to satisfy estimated demand.
 Vehicles will be wheelchair accessible.

-Furthermore, this analysis has shown that each vehicle will cover c.110km per day; which is within range of a single charge of EV's already sold commercially.
-The vehicle depot will be within the Horizon120 business park and adjacent to GRIDSERVE's Electric Forecourt, where vehicles will be charged.
+Furthermore, this analysis has shown that each vehicle will cover c.130km per day; within the range of a single charge of EV's already sold commercially.
+The vehicle depot will be within the Horizon120 business park, adjacent to GRIDSERVE's Electric Forecourt, where vehicles will be charged.

 This future-focused and sustainable solution will require ECC to lead by example and spearhead the encouraging of ride sharing and electrification.
-Therefore, we intend to deliver this electric D-DRT service in-house, through Ugobus9, to demonstrate the feasibility of electrification to the commercial operator market.
+Therefore, we intend to deliver this electric D-DRT service in-house, through Ugobus10, to demonstrate the feasibility of electrification to the commercial operator market.
 However, we retain the option to tender the service for a commercial operator instead of delivering in-house.
 This approach, combined with a comprehensive marketing plan to generate sufficient demand, will ensure the services long-term sustainability.